The goals of this chapter are to:

 - Take a clear, plastic straw and push it down through the layers of your Play-Doh.
 This represents geologists drilling into layers of sediment.

 - Pull the plastic straw out.
-You should see all your layers of “sediment” represented in the straw, which is what geologists recover when collecting a sediment core.
+You should see all your layers of “sediment” represented in the straw, which geologists recover when collecting a sediment core.

 Depending on the type of coring that is done, geologists will split the sediment core in half.
-One half of the core will be sampled and studied by geologists while the other half will be archived and untouched.
-One of the first things geologists do on a recovered core is to describe the lithology.
+One-half of the core will be sampled and studied by geologists, while the other half will be archived and untouched.
+One of the first things geologists do on a recovered core is describe the lithology.
 You are going to create a stratigraphic column of your Play-Doh core.
 A stratigraphic column is a graphical representation of layers of sediment and sedimentary rock and their characteristics.
+The bottom of a stratigraphic column is always the oldest rock unit in the area.

 - Measure and record the total length of your Play-Doh core in millimeters. ___________________